dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/socrata.md

 ![The Socrata sync page.](../images/socrata_1.png)

-Fill in the web address of your Socrata data portal and press the &ldquo;Connect to Socrata&rdquo; button.If you're already signed in, you will be asked whether you want to connect to Screendoor.
+Fill in the web address of your Socrata data portal and press the &ldquo;Connect to Socrata&rdquo; button.
+If you're already signed in, you will be asked whether you want to connect to Screendoor.
 Press the &ldquo;Allow&rdquo; button to complete the process.

 ![Socrata's authorization page.](../images/socrata_2.png)